 This means that top-level applications should never see a return code

-from Tcl_EvalObjEx other than TCL_OK or TCL_ERROR.
+from Tcl_EvalObjEx other then TCL_OK or TCL_ERROR.

-execute, file, global, result, script, value
+execute, file, global, object, result, script

 Copyright © 1989-1993 The Regents of the University of California.